Building Educational Efficacy in Post-Compulsory Education

 Truly successful training programs produce more than competent students; they build efficacious people.
 That is people who have strong faith in their capability to repeatedly produce desired results in that subject area.

-This means more than making a student good at something, it means giving them unwavering confidence in autonomously executing the competencies the training has provided.
+This means more than making a student good at something, it means giving them unwavering confidence in autonomously executing the skills and competencies that the training aimed to engender.

-We are ALWAYS teaching confidence, self-esteem and self-efficacy.
-If education providers choose to ignore this, then they are choosing to ignore their own success, too.
+Whether we realise it or not, we are ALWAYS influencing confidence, self-esteem and self-efficacy.
+If education providers choose to ignore this, then they could, in fact, be compromising the learning experience; and their own success, too.

 In this article, we will explore ways in which you can ensure that your training programs give your learners the results that really matter – whether you are teaching the public as students, or running internal professional development programs for your staff.